 What is a split trust?

-A split trust effectively combines two separate trusts in one:
+A split trust effectively combines two separate trusts in one.

 Trusts establish legal rights and entitlements and might have material financial and tax implications for the Settlor, Trustees and Beneficiaries.
-Aegon UK is not authorised to provide legal advice, so you should take your own legal advice before setting up a trust, to make sure that it meets your requirements.
+Aegon UK isn't authorised to provide legal advice, so you should take your own legal advice before setting up a trust, to make sure that it meets your clients' requirements.
 Our trusts have been drafted for use by UK domiciled individuals.